cityofaustin/Residential-Permitting/_projects/shed/define.md

       also a 25 foot setback from your front property line.
 [Learn more about setbacks](/resources/glossary/setback).
   - tab_title: Easements
-    tab_content_markdown: >
-      When there is an easement on your lot and you choose to build on the easement, you run the risk of future fines or possible demolishment of your shed if the city needs to access your easement.
-[Learn more about easements](/resources/glossary/easements).
+    tab_content_markdown: 'When there is an easement on your lot and you choose to build on the easement, you run the risk of future fines or possible demolishment of your shed if the city needs to access your easement.
+[Learn more about easements](/resources/glossary/easements).'
   - tab_title: Impervious Cover
-    tab_content_markdown: >
-      If you do not live in a floodplain, your impervious cover cannot exceed 45% of your property.
+    tab_content_markdown: 'If you do not live in a floodplain, your impervious cover cannot exceed 45% of your property.
 If you do live in a floodplain, your impervious cover cannot exceed 10% of your property.
 Impervious cover restrictions are in place to make sure a significant amount of water is making it back into the soil and to prevent flooding.
-[Learn more about impervious cover](/resources/glossary/impervious-cover).
+[Learn more about impervious cover](/resources/glossary/impervious-cover).'
 ---